awslabs/idf-modules/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a bug report a module in SeedFarmer-Modules
-title: ''
+title: "[BUG]"
-labels: ''
+labels: bug
 assignees: ''

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+Be ABSOLUTELY sure to give the path of the module (ex `modules/optionals/networking`).
+Any bud that does not explicitly refer to a pertinent module will be closed without inspection.

 **To Reproduce**
 Steps to reproduce the behavior: